huohuotm/Udacity-DAND/README.md

 # Udacity-DAND
-## this repos is for Udacity DataAnalysisNanoDegree.
+## this repository is for Udacity DataAnalysisNanoDegree.
 * P0 contains the final project of project 0, and so on.
 * Notes contains the notes or summary taken for lessons.